THE MCEC TEAM

 PAMELA R. POWERS

-Ms. Powers is the former Chief of Staff to Former Delegate Tawanna P. Gaines, Vice Chair of the House Appropriation Committee.
-Pamela received her Bachelor of Arts in Psychology at the University of Maryland, College Park.
+Pamela joined MCEC after serving as Chief of Staff to Former Delegate Tawanna P. Gaines, Vice Chair of the House Appropriation Committee.
+She received her Bachelor of Arts Degree in Psychology at the University of Maryland, College Park.
+She resides in Annapolis with her Old English Sheepdog, Elliott.

 Project Manager, Procurement and Technical Assistance Services

-Born and raised in Cameroon, Limunga Mingo moved to the US after high school and got a B.S. in Mechanical Engineering and M.S. in Engineering Management (Cost and Finance Engineering) from The George Washington University.
+Limunga Mingo was born and raised in Cameroon and moved to the US after high school.
+She received a B.S. in Mechanical Engineering and M.S. in Engineering Management (Cost and Finance Engineering) from The George Washington University.
 She specializes in managing technical projects and is often working to create or refine processes to streamline operations.
 She is fluent in French and has experience working across various technical fields for foreign companies.
 Limunga is a powerful force in the workplace and uses her positive attitude and energy to encourage others to succeed.
 She’s passionate about encouraging young females in STEM fields, enjoys traveling, and spending time with her daughter.

 Dorothy holds a Bachelor's in Accounting/Economics from Long Island University-Post, and professional certificates in Executive Women in Leadership from Cornell University and Human Resource Management from Villanova University.
 She is a CPA and a Society for Human Resource Management Senior Certified HR Professional (SHRM-SCP).